Baptouuuu/Sy/docs/Service-container.md

 The name passed to the constructor has no real purpose, except to identify more easily your containers; as it's not used internally by the object you can omit it.

 The parameters setted is used afterward when building your services.
-In the context of the framework `Sy.service.parameters` is a reference to the object defined in `Sy.config` under the path `parameters`.
+In the context of the framework, the parameters object is a reference to the object defined in the framework config under the path `parameters`.

 ## Adding a service